derkork/openscad-graph-editor/manual/manual.md

 - All name changes will be reflected in the node view and the generated code.
 - If you reorder parameters, connections will be preserved and reordered accordingly.
-- If you rename a parameter this has no effect on the connections to this parameter, e.g. all connections to the parameter will remain as they were.
+- If you rename a parameter, this has no effect on the connections to this parameter, e.g. all connections to the parameter will remain as they were.
 - If you delete a parameter, all connections to that parameter will be deleted.
-- If you add a parameter it will be available as new port for the module's node but no connections will be created for it.
+- If you add a parameter, it will be available as new port for the module's node but no connections will be created for it.
 - If you change parameter types, the connections to the parameter will be preserved as long as the types are compatible.
 If the types are no longer compatible, connections to that parameter's port will be deleted.

 #### Finding usages of modules

-After you have refactored a module, you may want to check places where this module is used e.g. to add new connections to an added parameter.
+After you have refactored a module, you may want to check places where this module is used, e.g. to add new connections to an added parameter.
 To find all places where a module is used, right-click the module's entry point or any instance where you use the module.
 A popup menu will open.
 Select the _Find usages of &lt;module&gt;_ entry.
 A tool window will open with a list of all places where the module is used.
 You can double-click any entry in this list and the corresponding node will be shown on screen and briefly highlighted.

 ![](images/usage_search.gif)